Biden jokes he’ll soon be out of a job as he hosts WNBA champions Seattle Storm

 “I may need work after this.
 I’d be a good ball boy,” said Mr Biden, whose administration has come under fire for the disturbing scenes at Kabul’s international airport.

-The president also gave a shout out to the team’s star player, Sue Bird, and her fiancee, US Women’s National Team player Megan Rapinoe.
+The president also gave a shout out to the team’s star player, Sue Bird, and her fiancee, US Women’s National Team soccer player Megan Rapinoe.

 “They represent the best of what America stands for,” said Mr Biden.